egnor/ok-py-logging-setup/README.md

 ### `$OK_LOGGING_REPEAT_PER_MINUTE` (default 10)

-The number of messages with the same "signature" (message format with digits removed) allowed in one minute before being blocked by spam protection (see below).
+The number of messages with the same "signature" (format and string args, with digits removed) allowed in one minute before being blocked by spam protection (see below).
 Set to `0` to disable the spam filter entirely.

 ### `$OK_LOGGING_TIME_FORMAT` and `$OK_LOGGING_TIMEZONE`